akeneo/pim-docs/cookbook/import_export/create-connector.rst

    :linenos:
    :lines: 1-13

-We used here some existing readers, processors and writers from native csv product export.
+Here we use some existing readers, processors and writers from native csv product export.

 Title keys can be translated in ``messages.en.yml``